Raphael Hogarth

 Employment and Commercial

-• R (Independent Workers’ Union of Great Britain) v Central Arbitration Committee (Interested Party: Deliveroo) UKSC 2021/0155 – acting for Deliveroo in a Supreme Court appeal about collective bargaining rights.
-This is one of The Lawyer’s Top 10 appeals of 2023.
+• R (Independent Workers’ Union of Great Britain) v Central Arbitration Committee (Interested Party: Deliveroo) [2024] 2 All ER 1 – acted for Deliveroo in a Supreme Court appeal about collective bargaining rights and worker status.
+This was one of The Lawyer’s Top 10 appeals of the year.

-Raphael also regularly appears in the Employment Tribunal, acting in unfair dismissal, discrimination and other statutory claims.
+Raphael also regularly appears in the Employment Tribunal.
 He is frequently instructed from an early stage in proceedings in order to advise on tactical issues.
-Raphael’s recent Tribunal experience includes:
+He has acted for employers across a wide range of sectors including the financial services, professional services, technology, leisure, retail and local government.

 Procurement and Subsidy Control

-Raphael accepts instructions from economic operators and authorities.
+Raphael is ranked as a “Rising Star” in public procurement by the Legal 500.
+He accepts instructions from economic operators and authorities.

 In the procurement sphere, he has experience of acting in civil proceedings before the Technology and Construction Court and judicial review proceedings before the Administrative Court.